Report on the use of passive acoustic monitoring for analysis of bird trends in Jasper National Park

 Methods

-Songbird data was collected using autonomous recording units (ARUs), deployed by field staff to capture one 10-minute recordings per point count annually.
-Surveys were scheduled consistently each breeding season in June and early July, starting at dawn.
-Technicians walked transects containing ten points, each spaced at least 300 m apart to prevent duplicate detections and ensure independence of locations.
-At each location, the ARU is set up, and technicians move 10–20 m away to minimize disturbance, allowing at least 11 minutes of recording for voice notes and activation and de-activation of the units.
+Songbird data were collected using autonomous recording units (ARUs) deployed by field staff to capture one 10-minute recording per point count annually.
+Surveys were scheduled consistently each breeding season in June and early July, starting 30 minutes before sunrise.
+Technicians walked transects containing nine or ten points, each spaced at least 300 m apart to prevent duplicate detections and ensure independence of locations.
+At each documented location, the ARU was set up, and technicians moved 10–20 m away to minimize disturbance, allowing at least 11 minutes of recording to capture voice notes and the standardized 10-minute survey period.
+Four covariates thought to influence detection or abundance were recorded: start time, wind speed (km/h), cloud cover (clear, broken, scattered, overcast), temperature (°C) and recording equipment.
+Recording equipment varied throughout the course of the study; during the 2021 and 2022 field seasons, paired recordings were collected concurrently at each site using both Wildlife Acoustics SM4 autonomous recording units and the original recording devices (RiverForks CZM or Zoom H2N Pro, depending on site-specific deployment).
+This dual-recording approach was implemented to support calibration and continuity across equipment types.
+However, to maintain consistency in data processing, only recordings from the original devices were transcribed and included in the final analyses for those years.
+Beginning in 2023, recordings were collected exclusively using SM4 units.

 Code